-• GDC 74A (1) - Processes data from the pitot/static system as well as the OAT probe.
-This unit provides pressure altitude, airspeed, vertical speed and OAT information to the G1000 system, and it communicates with the GIA 63/63W, GDU 1040/1044B, and GRS 77, using an ARINC 429 digital interface.
-The GDC 74A also interfaces directly with the GTP 59.
+GDC 74A - The Air Data Computer (ADC) processes data from the pitot/static system and outside air temperature (OAT) sensor.
+The ADC provides pressure altitude, airspeed, vertical speed, and OAT information to the G1000 System, and it communicates with the primary IAU, displays, and AHRS using an ARINC 429 digital interface.

-• GEA 71 (1) - Receives and processes signals from the engine and airframe sensors.
-This unit communicates with both GIA 63/63Ws using an RS-485 digital interface.
+• GEA 71 - The Engine Airframe Unit receives and processes signals from the engine and airframe sensors.
+This unit communicates with both IAUs using an RS-485 digital interface.